Immigration status and benefits for Afghans in the U.S.

 Help with jobs

 There are programs to help you find a job, prepare a resume, and access other services like English classes or job training programs.
-You can get help through your resettlement office or local programs through the Department of Workforce Services.
+You can get help through a community-based organization (NGO) or local programs through the Department of Workforce Services.

 Learn about getting your work permit and how to register for work opportunities.